EGORDYU/zergwebsite/content/en/posts/zergvsterran.md

 #### Hydralisk
-Generally 5 gases supports a solid ling bane hydra army,you do not need additional gasses till hive.
+Generally 5 gases supports a solid ling bane hydra army,you do not need additional gasses till hive when you'll get 7 with viper tech and 8 with ultralisk.

 {{< at at="@100% Hydra Den " >}} Get movement speed, then range {{< / >}}